-Regardless of the parameters, the program should start without any error message.
-In case of any problem, display the port settings by pressing the key 'i' and check whether the port number matches the system settings (see sections "Driver Installation" and "Up- and Downloading Waveforms").
+This command starts the utility WaveLoader and assumes that the device is connected to the port COM7.
+In case of any problem, check whether the port number matches the system settings and the connected device is powered on and working properly (see sections "Driver Installation" and "Up- and Downloading Waveforms").